JackMind/codacy-commitviewer/README.md

 HTTP Rest to a specified remote git hub url.
 In case of this request fails, a "local" execution is tried in order to obtain the list of commits.

+## Application architecture
+For the application architecture it was a used a 3 layer architecture with a DDD paradigm.
+Where the main focus was to isolate the domain logic from the external interfaces, API's, and infrastructures.

 ## Remote execution
 The remote execution, is a simple HTTP Rest request to the GitHub API (https://docs.github.com/en/rest/reference/repos#commits)